ckcollab/ckcollab/_posts/2019-04-16-our-process.md

 ## Day -1 (before the first sprint ever starts)

-On a new project the bulk of tasks are scored in a "kick off meeting"
+On a new project the bulk of tasks are scored in a "kick off meeting" (or sometimes kickoff _week_).
+Project managers, developers, architects, stake holders, etc. all get together and scope out the work, tasks, and the developers score the tasks difficulty.

 ## Day 0 (before sprint ends)